Louis St. Laurent School: Spark Academy

 The ECSD Spark Academy is a program that integrates creativity with STEM.
 Students "learn...skills in computers, coding and robotics, CAD and 3D printing, audio/video production, automation, and game theory".

 WIN SR

 An acronym standing for "Whatever is Necessary, Whenever it’s Needed".
-It is an inclusive program designed to help students with mild to severe cognitive needs obtain a Certificate of Completion.
+It is an inclusive program designed to help students with mild to severe cognitive needs to obtain a Certificate of Completion.

 English Second Language (ESL)

-As some students are new to Canada, Louis St. Laurent offers a program to help teach students English.
-These students are taught English during school time to help with their proficiency.
+As some students are new to Canada, Louis St. Laurent offers a program to instruct international students to learn English.
+These students are taught ESL during school hours to develop their English proficiency.

 French Second Language

-As part of the nine-year program, students at Louis St. Laurent are taught, French.
+As part of the nine-year program, students at Louis St. Laurent are taught French.
 This is the default language taught.
 The majority of the student population is in the French program in junior high.
-In high school, they transition to the three-year program.
+In high school, they progress to the three-year program.
 This is taught in conjunction to the IB French course.